nathasha/css-styleguide/README.md

 Variables should be **UPPER_CASE** and use **underscores** to separate words.

-Variables that should not be used as values of properties, but should be assigned to other variables, should use the start with an underscore.
+Variables that should not be used as values of properties, but should be assigned to other variables, should start with an underscore.

 <pre>
 $_PINK: DeepPink;